Rainbow Gathering: Deaths

 In July 2011, a woman named Marie Hanson, from South Lake Tahoe, California went missing in Skookum Meadow, Washington state while attending the 2011 Rainbow Gathering at Gifford Pinchot National Forest.
 The local Sheriff's office reportedly initially refused to use tracking dogs at the site, stating they were not certain a crime had taken place.
-After pleas by the Hanson family and the Rainbow Family, a series of four searches by Rainbow Family members, law enforcement and the Hanson Family took place during late summer and fall of 2011.
+After pleas by the Hanson family and the Rainbow Family, a series of four searches by Rainbow Gathering attendees, law enforcement and the Hanson Family took place during late summer and fall of 2011.
 In October 2011, human remains and jewelry were found near the woman's campsite.
 It was later confirmed that the remains were those of Marie Hanson.

-In 2011, three unrelated fatalities occurred at Rainbow Gatherings, including two deaths at the 2011 Washington State national Rainbow Gathering.
+In 2011, four fatalities from natural causes occurred at Rainbow Gatherings, including two deaths at the 2011 Washington State national Rainbow Gathering.
 The Washington State deaths were those of Amber Kellar, a 28-year-old Californian who died of a preexisting medical condition, and Steve Pierce, a 50-year-old Californian who died of a heart attack.
 In February 2011, a man drowned in a Farles Prairie pond during a regional Rainbow Gathering in Ocala National Forest, Florida.

-In 2015, at a regional gathering at Apalachicola National Forest in Florida, 24-year-old Rainbow member Wesley "Dice" Jones was shot and paralyzed by Clark Mayers, 39, of Milledgeville, Georgia.
-Another member, Jacob Cardwell, known as "Smiley", threw himself over Dice and was himself shot and killed.
-Other Family members then beat and stabbed Mayers, who spent two weeks in the hospital before being moved to jail, where he was charged with first-degree murder.
+In 2015, at a regional gathering at Apalachicola National Forest in Florida, 24-year-old attendee Wesley "Dice" Jones was shot and paralyzed by Clark Mayers, 39, of Milledgeville, Georgia.
+Another attendee, Jacob Cardwell, known as "Smiley", threw himself over Dice and was himself shot and killed.
+Other gathering attendees then beat and stabbed Mayers, who spent two weeks in the hospital before being moved to jail, where he was charged with first-degree murder.
 Authorities ordered the encampment vacated.
 The group complied after holding a prayer meeting.

-In July 2018, Joseph Bryan Capstraw, 20, was arrested in Elizabethtown, Kentucky after confessing to the murder of a woman he met at a Rainbow Gathering in Lumpkin County, Georgia the week before.
+In July 2018, Joseph Bryan Capstraw, 20, was arrested in Elizabethtown, Kentucky, after confessing to the murder of a woman he met at a Rainbow Gathering in Lumpkin County, Georgia, the week before.
 Police say the woman, identified as 18-year-old Amber Robinson of Florida, hitchhiked with Capstraw after leaving the Gathering and was beaten to death by him after an altercation.

 In February 2021, Larry "Frank" Dugger, who was attending a Rainbow Gathering at the Ocala National Forest, was shot and killed by an unknown assailant.